sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

 ------

 .. [#]
-   Although jamovi is updated frequently it doesn’t usually make much of a difference for the sort of work we’ll do in this book.
-In fact, during the writing of the book I upgraded several times and it didn’t make much difference at all to what is in this book.
+   Although jamovi is updated frequently it does not usually make much of a difference for the sort of work we will do in this book.
+In fact, during the writing of the book I upgraded several times and it did not make much difference at all to what is in this book.

 .. [#]